-The Remuneration and Appointments Committee consists of three non-executive Directors, the majority of whom are independent.
+The Remuneration and Appointments Committee consists of three non-executive Directors, from whom Eugenio Barcellona was elected as Chairman.
+As such, he is responsible for convening and coordinating meetings.

-At least one member of the Remuneration and Appointments Committee has adequate knowledge of accounting and finance.
+The majority of its members are independent and at least one member has adequate knowledge of accounting and finance.